ykdsea/android-system-debughelper/README.md

 a) import "init.debughelper.rc" to init.rc
 b) call DebugHelper::enableCoreDump() in surfaceflinger main();
 c) setprop "sys.debughelper.stop.sf" to "true" to send SIGESGV to surfaceflinger

+#ATTENTATION:
+a)Use libcutils may cause crash.
+(Ex, when use debughelper in libbacktrace, Android will can't boot up.)